-Take some safety steps to avoid food poisoning from eating pre-cooked rice.
+Finally, as a dietitian, I’d be remiss if I didn’t include some safety steps to avoid food poisoning from eating pre-cooked rice.
 Cooked rice should be cooled quickly and not left at room temperature.
 It should not be kept for more than three days in the fridge.
 It needs to be reheated very thoroughly.
 Cooked rice should never be reheated more than once.

 When traveling in Ecuador vary your grains, but enjoy your rice!
 To manage the calories just say, una media porción de arroz, por favor.

 Nutrition Comparison of Parboiled, White, and Brown Rice: cooked: about 1 cup of parboiled and white rice or a 3/4 cup of brown rice

 |Fiber||1 gram||0.5 grams||2.5 grams|